cmolodo/covid-19/README.md

 Values for 2021-04-04 not provided due to the holiday.

+Values for 2021-05-31 not provided due to the holiday.

 #### Placer County
 https://www.placer.ca.gov/6448/Cases-in-Placer
 Live data entered as of 2020-03-19, backfilled using JHU data, press releases, and WaybackMachine archive snapshots.
 Note that new data is only guaranteed to be released Mon/Wed/Fri.